-Johanna is visiting the Primary Care Unit during the year 2017.
+Johanna joined the Behavioural Science Group at the Primary Care Unit in 2017.

-Johanna is a member of European Health Psychology Society EHPS, and serves as a grant master for the early career researcher network.
-She wishes to support the engagement of early career researchers in the society activities through the CREATE network (http://www.ehps.net/create).
+Johanna is a member of the European Health Psychology Society (EHPS) and served as a grant master and liaison officer for the EHPS early career researcher network 2016-2019.
+She wishes to support the engagement of early career researchers in the society through the CREATE network (http://www.ehps.net/create).

 Johanna’s work is supported by the University of Helsinki, Doctoral Programme of Social Sciences; Yrjö Jahnsson foundation, and KAUTE foundation “Tutkijat maailmalle” research grant to support ambitious research work in a high-quality foreign university or research institution.
 The research within PRECIOUS project has received funding from the European Community’s Seventh Framework Programme under grant agreement no. 611366.

 Nurmi, J., Knittle, K., Naughton, F., Sutton, S., Ginchev, T., Khattak, F., Castellano-Tejedor, C., Lusilla-Palacios, P., Ravaja, N. & Haukkala, A. Impact of biofeedback and digitalized motivational interviewing on daily physical activity: Series of factorial N-of-1 RCTs piloting the Precious app. https://preprints.jmir.org/preprint/34232 (under review)